How to Make a Budget (2025–2026 Guide)

 - 20% → savings and debt payoff

-- Guessing instead of measuring: using “about” numbers instead of real transactions.
+- Guessing instead of measuring: “about” numbers drift fast.

-- Not understanding your credit card APR: underestimating how interest is calculated keeps balances lingering; see Credit Card APR Explained for a plain-language breakdown.
+- Not understanding credit card APR: see Credit Card APR Explained.

 When You Should Use the Budget Calculator